iampava/resources-manifest-webpack-plugin/README.md

 # resources-manifest-webpack-plugin

-Generate a ```resources-manifest.json``` file with the filenames you want to cache & increase the Service-Worker version at the same time, so that the browser reloads it.
+Generate a ```resources-manifest.json``` file with the filenames you want to cache & update the Service-Worker so that the browser reloads it.

 ## Motivation

-Recently I wanted to add **offline-support** for a personal project.
-I wanted full control over the service-worker code - in other words write it myself -  that's why I rejected any sollution which writes it for me.
+Recently I wanted to add **offline support** for a personal project.
+I rejected any sollution which writes does the all the work, since I wanted to have full control over the service-worker code - in other words to write it myself.

 So, I ran into a problem: how do I know which assets to cache if webpack keeps changing their names?

 That's why I wrote this plugin, to help me with that by creating a ```resources-manifest.json``` file which contains the **filenames** of the assets I want to cache.

-Also, it updates your **service-worker.js** file so that the browser reloads it.
+Also, it updates the **service-worker.js** file so that the browser reloads it.

-PS: it's highly configurable

 ## Installation